gasparka/thesis/docs/4_examples.rst

     combinatorial and synchronous statements :cite:`migenweb`.
 Migen can be considered as meta-programming in Python so it is a bit complicated to use in practice by non-specialists.

 The MATLAB based DSP to HDL tools work on similar abstraction levels as Pyha i.e.  code execution is sequential, but user input is required on the placement of registers.
 Pyha support object-oriented designs while MATLAB is function based like MyHDL.
-In general working with registers and reusing the design is much simplified in Pyha.
+Working with registers and reusing the design is simpler in Pyha.
-The SIMULINK flow is based mostly on connecting together already existing blocks.
+The Simulink flow is based mostly on connecting together already existing blocks.
-As shown in this chapter, Pyha blocks can be connected easy and in purely Pythonic way.
+As shown in this chapter, Pyha blocks can be connected easily and in purely Pythonic way.
-MATLAB also offers an floating-point to fixed point conversion tool (for additional 10000$ :cite:`matlab_price`).
+MATLAB also offers an floating-point to fixed-point conversion tool (for additional 10000$ :cite:`matlab_price`).
 Pyha matches this with semi-automatic conversion by supporting lazy vector bounds, the conversion process is suitable for future implementation of fully automatic conversion.

 The C based high level synthesis tools try to turn the behaviour model directly to the RTL level i.e. they automatically infer the register placements and concurrency.
-However, there have been many studies that suggest the productivity gain of these tools is just equivalent to the HDL languages like MyHDL or Chisel :cite:`emp_hls` :cite:`felton_no_hls`.
-This is because more often the C algorithm must be fitted to suite the hardware approach :cite:`2015arXiv150900036Q` :cite:`vivado_hls_case_study`.
+However, there are studies that suggest that the productivity gain of these tools is equivalent to the advanced HDL languages like MyHDL or Chisel :cite:`emp_hls` :cite:`felton_no_hls`.
+This is because more often the C algorithm must be modified (and annotated) to suite the hardware :cite:`2015arXiv150900036Q` :cite:`vivado_hls_case_study`.
+However, these tools ara gaining popularity, mainly because they appeal to designers coming from software development.
-The main reason why these tools are gaining popularity is that they software developers to enter the hardware world more easily.
 This is also the case for Pyha, as it uses pure Python classes and functions.
-In general the Python based flow provides much higher abstraction than 'C', also Python is suitable for modeling purposes of DSP systems.
+In general the Python based flow provides much higher abstraction than 'C', also Python is better suited for modeling purposes.

 .. bibliography:: bibliography.bib